JSidat/flask-project/README.md

 ## Introduction

 The purpose of this project was to create a 'CRUD' application whilst utilising the tools tools, methodologies and technologies that were taught in the modules in this Enable DevOps course.

 ## Project Scope

 The scope of the project outlines the minimum requirements to successfully complete the project and assesses our development against SFIA.
-Thw minimum requirements for the project are outlined as follows:
+The minimum requirements for the project are outlined as follows:

 * Project Tracking via a kanban style board such as trello that identifies the user story, use cases and progression of the project over a period of time.

 * A relational database containing a minumum of two tables with some sort of relationship to store data generated in the application.

 * Documentation showing the structure of the project and as well as a risk assessment.

-* A functional CRUD application developed in python followign best practices.
+* A functional CRUD application developed in python following best practices.

 * Fully comprehensive test suite with high test coverage of the back end with reports and evidence of testing results.
 Also needs to include automated validation testing for the application.

-* A functioning fornt-end website that has full CRUD functionality.
+* A functioning front-end website that has full CRUD functionality.

 * Use of github as the version control system using the feauture-branch model to fully integrate the code for the application.